Coarse Equivalences of Euclidean Buildings: Spherical buildings

 \proof Let $a$ be an arbitrary panel in $B$, and let $c_0,\cdots,c_k$ be a shortest gallery with the property that the first chamber $c_0$ contains $a$ and the last chamber $c_k$ is in $A$.
-This gallery can be continued inside $A$ as a reduced gallery until it reaches a panel $b\in A$ which is opposite $a$.
-Then there is a bijection $[a;b]$ between $Res(a)$ and $Res(b)$; see \ref{Projections} below.
+This gallery can be continued inside $A$ as a minimal gallery until it reaches a panel $b\in A$ which is opposite $a$.
+Then there is a bijection $[a;b]$ between $\Res(a)$ and $\Res(b)$; see \ref{Perspectivities} below.
 It follows that $a$ is contained in at least three different chambers.

-\end{Lem} Euclidean buildings give rise to a family of building epimorphism.
-The following fact is useful; see \cite[2.8]{BK}. \begin{Lem} Let $B,B'$ be spherical buildings of the same type and let $\phi:B\rTo B'$ be a simplicial map over $I$.
-Then $\phi$ is an epimorphism if and only if its restriction to every panel is surjective.
+\end{Lem} We will see that Euclidean buildings give rise to a family of building epimorphisms.
+The following fact is useful; see \cite[\ref{MaxBoundedSubgroups}]{BK}. \begin{Lem} Let $B,B'$ be spherical buildings of the same type and let $\phi:B\rTo B'$ be a type-preserving simplicial map.
+Then $\phi$ is surjective if and only if its restriction to every panel is surjective.